Ikomia-dev/IkomiaStudio/Templates/Python/template_readme.md

 ```

-## :tada: Explore algorithm outputs
+## :mag: Explore algorithm outputs

-Each algorithm has specific outputs, but you can explore them the same way with Ikomia API.
-Please consult the [documentation](https://ikomia-dev.github.io/python-api-documentation/advanced_guide/IO_management.html) to go deeper in algorithm outputs management.
+Every algorithm produces specific outputs, yet they can be explored them the same way using the Ikomia API.
+For a more in-depth understanding of managing algorithm outputs, please refer to the [documentation](https://ikomia-dev.github.io/python-api-documentation/advanced_guide/IO_management.html).

 ```python
 import ikomia